FREQUENTLY ASKED QUESTIONS

 One of the many beliefs of people who want to learn to swim is that they already have the armstroke and kick, they can go from here to there, but the breathing isn’t comfortable yet: they JUST need to learn to get air.
 If you feel this way, we ask you these questions: are you tense as you move through the water as above?
 Are you swimming “uphill,” in other words, are your feet a foot or two lower than your head?
 Do you lift your head up and out of the water to try to get air?
 Do you push down on the water to get air?
 Do your arms and legs feel disconnected from each other?

-If the answer is yes to any of the above, it is not breathing that's holding you back.
+If the answer is yes to any of the above, it is not breathing that’s holding you back.
 Learning to breathe is not your next step.
-Learning to let the water do all the work you're doing is the next step: in other words, overcoming your fear that it won't.
-Swimming only takes as much energy as walking...unless you're doing far more work than you need to on account of being tense.
-Learn why you don't need to be tense.
-When you're no longer tense, it's simple to learn to breathe, and yes, we'll teach you.
+Learning to let the water do the work is the next step: in other words, overcoming your fear that it won’t.
+Swimming only takes as much energy as walking…unless you’re doing far more work than necessary due to being tense.
+Learn why you don’t need to be tense.
+When you’re no longer tense, it’s simple to learn to breathe, and yes, we’ll teach you.

 What is the age range of class members?